ministryofjustice/moj-frontend/docs/archive/rich-text-editor.md

 eleventyNavigation:
   key: Rich text editor
   parent: Archive
-  excerpt: "The rich text editor component allowed users to format their input in a text area."
+  excerpt: 'The rich text editor component allowed users to format their input in a text area.'
 ---

 {% banner "This component is archived" %}